 - Partnerships tend not to accumulate growth in the same way, as the tax legislation requires that income is taxed annually.

 - When a partner leaves an LLP his entitlement to profit comes to an end.
-There may be the opportunity for entrepreneurs’ relief if the outgoing partner receives any capital profit.
+There may be the opportunity for Business Assets Disposal Relief (entrepreneurs’ relief) if the outgoing partner receives any capital profit.

 Executing the change in structure